The Black Pirate: Plot

-The film begins with the looting of a ship already captured and badly mauled, by the pirates.
+Pirates capture, badly maul, and loot a ship.
 After relieving the ship and crew of valuables, the pirates fire the ship, blowing up the gunpowder on board, sinking her.
-While the pirates celebrate, two survivors wash up on an island, an old man and his son.
-Before dying, the older man gives his signet ring to his son (Douglas Fairbanks).
+While the pirates celebrate, two survivors wash up on an island: an old man and his son.
+Before dying, the older man gives his signet ring to his son.
 His son buries him, vowing vengeance.